If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 How to Set Up Your Content Calendar

-The first step is always figuring out the reason you are sacrificing your blood, sweat, and sanity in the first place.
+The first step is always knowing WHY you’re sacrificing your blood, sweat, and sanity for content creation.

 So what do you want out of your blog and content marketing?